Locate and use the Angular command () on the Active Bar.

 The PCB List panel allows you to display design objects from one or more documents in tabular format, enabling quick inspection and modification of object attributes.
 Used in conjunction with appropriate filtering - by using the PCB Filter panel, or the Find Similar Objects dialog - it enables the display of just those objects falling under the scope of the active filter – allowing you to target and edit multiple design objects with greater accuracy and efficiency.

 When the reference or references to which a dimension object is attached are deleted, a dialog will open asking whether the dimension should also be deleted.
-If the dimension is not deleted, it remains in the workspace but non-referenced.
+If the dimension is not deleted, it remains in the design space but non-referenced.